 Gresham-Barlow School Board selects next superintendent

-Dr. Katrise Perera to lead school district beginning July 1
+Dr. A. Katrise Perera to lead school district beginning July 1

 Dr. Perera is the former national director of urban markets division with McGraw Hill Education.
 Prior to her work with McGraw Hill, she served as superintendent of the Isle of Wight County Schools in Smithfield, Virginia for four years.
 During that time she was named 2015 Superintendent of the Year by the National Association of School Superintendents.